 The most common cockroach species that invade homes are German cockroaches.
 They have been invading human habitations since ancient times.
-Unfortunately, they don’t like living anywhere except near humans, which makes them a significant pest problem.
+Unfortunately, for folks in McAllen, they don’t like living anywhere except near humans, which makes them a significant pest problem.

 There are around 4,600 species of cockroaches in the world.
 Only a few are regularly found in homes, including the American cockroach, the Australian cockroach, the Oriental or Asian cockroach, the brown-banded cockroach, and worst of all, the German cockroach.

 If there aren’t enough male cockroaches to go around, German cockroaches and other species can reproduce asexually, without a male.
 They can self-fertilize through a process called “parthenogenesis,” but only if there aren’t enough males.
-This is why it’s vital to treat them as soon as they’re discovered.
+This is why it’s vital to call a cockroach exterminator as soon as they’re discovered.

-Cockroaches are excellent hitchhikers and incredibly adept at squeezing through tight spaces.
+Cockroaches are excellent hitchhikers and incredibly adept at squeezing through tight spaces in McAllen.
 If a single female survives, she could restart an infestation by herself — with or without a male around.
-It’s always good to take precautions to ensure they won’t come back by hiring professionals who can respond quickly and fight roaches effectively.
+It’s always good to take precautions to ensure they won’t come back by hiring professionals who can respond quickly to additional activity and continue to fight roaches effectively.

-Even a homeowner with the highest quality and most powerful products to kill cockroaches could have a difficult time against these critters.
-Using Integrated Pest Management (IPM) techniques, professionals have the training, equipment, and experience needed to make roaches go away for good.
+Even a McAllen homeowner with the highest quality and most powerful products to kill cockroaches could have a difficult time against these critters.
+Using Integrated Pest Management (IPM) techniques, Fox Pest Control technicians have the training, equipment, and experience needed to get rid of roaches for good.

 “IGR” means Insect Growth Regulator.
 This is a chemical control method that acts like insect hormones to stop roaches from reaching adulthood and reproducing.
 This is a benign chemical used in some cockroach control products.